codio/tutorial_yo_angular/annotations.md

 Codio lets you create panels from the View->Panels menu.
 To get it done really quickly, do the following

 1. View->Panels->Split Vertical
-1. Drag the `(tutorial)` tab from the left panel over to the newly created right hand pane.
+1. Drag the `(tutorial)` tab from the left panel over to the newly created right hand empty tab bar area.
 1. You can close the `README.md` file now
 1. You should now see something like this